trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 2. This will direct you to Interactive Brokers **API License Agreement**, please review it

-3. Once you have clicked “
+3. Once you have clicked Ã¢â‚¬Å“

    **I Agree**

-   “
+   Ã¢â‚¬Å“

    , refer to the